seanreed1111/recordly1/TTD_original.md

     and albums index from each artist
   Songs Index from all of the user's albums, with album and artist

-Implement restriction directly in DB and rescue error Duplicate album/artist combos should not be allowed.
+Implement restrictions below directly in DB and rescue error Duplicate album/artist combos should not be allowed.
   Duplicate song titles on the same album should not be allowed.